A worldwide search for a man who rescued a drowning couple off the coast of Croatia has ended with the discovery of Coledale's Zen Joyce.

 The British couple, Craig and Jackie O’Neill, were sailing with two friends off Hvar the evening of September 21 when they hit rough seas and their boat capsized.

 Mr O’Neill later issued a public appeal to find the man who came to their rescue.
 This week he had the chance to say ‘thankyou’ after social media well-wishers led him to the rescuer, 32-year-old Mr Joyce, of Coledale.

 Mr Joyce and his girlfriend were taking a taxi boat from their cruise ship to port when he saw the overturned boat and directed the taxi’s skipper towards it.

 Unable to swim, the O’Neills clung to the boat.
-Meantime, Mr Chance, a lifelong surfer, dove into the turbulent water and swam to Mrs O’Neill.
+Meantime, Mr Joyce, a lifelong surfer, dove into the turbulent water and swam to Mrs O’Neill.
 He was in the process of bringing her towards the taxi boat when he noticed the overturned boat had completely sunk.

 Speaking to the Mercury from France, Mr Joyce said he was worried for Mr O’Neill when he made the decision to turn back.

 “He started bobbing under the water, each time for a little longer, so I told Jackie we needed to go back for him, otherwise it would be too late.
 I was worried he may go under and not resurface before we could reach him,” he said.

 “Once we reached Craig, I took him under my other arm and swam them both back to our boat.”

 At the boat, other members of the cruise party threw a rope over the side and one got into the water to help pull the stricken pair aboard – a difficult task given the height of the boat and Mr O’Neill’s exhaustion.